railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/index.rst

 Inventory locations are counterparts of the stock operations that represent your company's profits and losses in terms of your stocks.

-The following figure shows the initial configuration of the stores locations when the software is installed.
+The figure :ref:`stloctree` shows the initial configuration of the stores locations when the software is installed.

+.. _fig-stloctree:

 .. figure:: images/stock_location_tree.png
    :align: center

-   *Stores location structure when Open ERP has just been installed.*
+   *Stores location structure when Open ERP has just been installed*

 .. note::  Hierarchical stock locations